 Not ready to give up your daily mocha?

-If your coffee run brings you joy, eliminate other sources of cash loss first.
+If your daily coffee run brings you joy, eliminate other spending first.

 While these steps don’t replace living within your means and avoiding credit card debt, followed diligently, they can free up a decent amount of cash: